EconomyLens.com

 Vice President JD Vance arrived for a news conference in Islamabad where he announced Iran and the US had failed to reach an agreement to end the war in the Middle East. ©AFP

 Islamabad (Pakistan) (AFP) – Iran and the United States failed to reach an agreement to end the war in the Middle East, US Vice President JD Vance said Sunday after marathon talks in Islamabad, adding that he was leaving after giving Tehran the “final and best offer”.
-Vance said Washington was seeking a “fundamental commitment” from Iran that it would not develop a nuclear weapon, but that “we haven’t seen that” after holding the highest-level meeting between the two sides since the 1979 Islamic revolution.
+Vance stated that Washington was seeking a “fundamental commitment” from Iran that it would not develop a nuclear weapon, but indicated that “we haven’t seen that” after holding the highest-level meeting between the two sides since the 1979 Islamic revolution.
+However, he signalled that he was still giving Iran time to consider the offer from the United States, which on Tuesday said it would pause attacks with Israel for two weeks pending negotiations.

 Related